valeriansaliou/vigil/README.md

 Vigil monitors all your infrastructure services.
 You first need to configure target services to be monitored, and then Vigil does the rest for you.

-**There are two kinds of services Vigil can monitor:**
+**There are three kinds of services Vigil can monitor:**

 * **HTTP / TCP / ICMP services**: Vigil frequently probes an HTTP, TCP or ICMP target and checks for reachability
 * **Application services**: Install the Vigil Reporter library eg. on your NodeJS app and get reports when your app gets down, as well as when the host server system is overloaded
+* **Local services**: Install a slave [Vigil Local](https://github.com/valeriansaliou/vigil-local) daemon to monitor services that cannot be reached by the Vigil master server (eg. services that are on a different LAN)

-It is recommended to configure Vigil or Vigil Reporter to send frequent probe checks, as to ensure you are quickly notified when a service gets down (thus to reduce unexpected downtime on your services).
+It is recommended to configure Vigil, Vigil Reporter or Vigil Local to send frequent probe checks, as to ensure you are quickly notified when a service gets down (thus to reduce unexpected downtime on your services).

 ## Hosted alternative to Vigil